 - whether the fee is within the parameters of the Cabinet Fees Framework [CO (22) 2] (and, if not, the basis for going outside the terms of the Fees Framework

-- outcome of any consultation with the State Services Commission and the Minister of State Services).
+- outcome of any consultation with the Public Services Commission and the Minister for the Public Service).